emcsporran/battery_dev/README.md

 # battery_dev #
-This repository explores battery energy storage system models, and some exploration code on using the model in optimization and control programs.
+This working repository explores battery energy storage system models, and some exploration code on using the model in optimization and control programs.

+Note: This is still a development repository.

 ** Battery Energy Storage System (BESS) **